ClarenceJordanIII/auto_apply_chrome_extension-/PUBLICATION_CHECKLIST.md

 #### **Short Description** (132 characters)
 ```
-Intelligent job application automation for Indeed with AI-powered form filling and real-time progress tracking.
+Manual-control job automation for Indeed.
+You decide when it starts, then it intelligently processes all applications.
 ```

 #### **Detailed Description** (See CHROME_STORE_DESCRIPTION.md)